 Why do I need to study food safety?

-The most practical reason for learning food safety is that its required by law.
-According to The Food Safety Regulations in Saskatchewan, all establishments that handle and sell/serve food are required to train their employees in food safety and sanitation.
-Thought not all staff members are required to become trained, a certified employee has to be present at all times in the establishment.
+The most practical reason for learning food safety is that it is required by law.
+According to the Food Safety Regulations in Saskatchewan, all establishments that handle, sell, or serve food are required to train their employees in food safety and sanitation.
+Though not all staff members are required to become trained, a certified employee has to be present at all times in the establishment.
 The number of certified employees will ultimately be decided by the Public Health Inspector in charge of granting the food establishment a health permit.

 The other and more important reason is public safety.
 Improperly handled food that doesn’t follow safety guidelines has a greater risk of being contaminated with dangerous microorganisms or chemicals.
 If contaminated food is sold and consumed, it can cause widespread foodborne illness among the public.
 Symptoms are usually mild, but if they persist, it can send the victim to the hospital for medical management.